The best places for coffee in Amsterdam

 Where are the best places for coffee in Amsterdam?

 Visitors, expats and even locals often ask me about the best places for coffee in Amsterdam.
 I am not a coffee expert, but I really appreciate a good espresso, cortado and occasionally a cappuccino.
 Equally important to me is the ambiance.
 So here is a list of my favorite places for a coffee in my hometown Amsterdam.
 These coffee hotspots are listed in chronological order of visit.
-I will update the list when I come across new hidden gems.
 For reasons of privacy, I try to have as few people in my photographs as possible, so don’t mistake this for unpopularity of the place.

 Hummingbird (I love the name!) only opened a few months ago so few people are aware of it.
 It offers great coffee and a great ambiance.
 They serve a few sweet bites and will soon start serving breakfast.
 Check out the incredibly beautiful mural painting behind the bar!
 This is the perfect spot to pick up a coffee to go before going on a Comedy Walk: it’s a 4-minute walk away!
 Address: Spuistraat 217 (map).